pdf/Clightd/README.md

 # Clightd

+**THIS IS LIBDRM BRANCH**

+Libdrm allows clightd to consistently work on both X, wayland and even tty.
+The downside is that setter methods will not work for now in X and wayland because becoming drmMaster is needed, but there can be only one drmMaster (Xserver/wayland compositor).
+I really hope in future something like clightd can be possible through libdrm...
+Note that getdpms_timeouts and setdpms_timeouts methods were removed as with libdrm it is not possible to retrieve them (as far as i can tell...).

 [![Build Status](https://travis-ci.org/FedeDP/Clightd.svg?branch=master)](https://travis-ci.org/FedeDP/Clightd)

 Clightd is a bus interface that lets you easily set screen brightness, gamma temperature and get ambient brightness through webcam frames capture.